decentraland/social-service/README.md

 ### Building the server

-The main of this project will run an HTTP Server and a Websocket Server.
+This project will run an HTTP Server and a WebSocket Server.

-The Websocket server implements the protocol definition defined in https://github.com/decentraland/protocol/blob/main/proto/decentraland/social/friendships/friendships.proto which is automatically downloaded from GitHub during the build time.
+The WebSocket server implements the protocol definition defined in https://github.com/decentraland/protocol/blob/main/proto/decentraland/social/friendships/friendships.proto which is automatically downloaded from GitHub during the build time.
 If a build fails, it could be related to that.

 ### Requirements